Kickball Rules

 5.2 The kicker has the option to decline a pitch.
 There are no strikes, balls, walks, or hit by pitches.

-5.3 The umpires may call a first or a second strike (by never a third) if the kicker intentionally turns down a perfectly pitched ball (pace of play strike).
+5.3 The umpires may call a first or a second strike (but never a third) if the kicker intentionally turns down a perfectly pitched ball (pace of play strike).
 An umpire may call this with no prior ‘warning’.

 5.4 A player that ‘swings and misses’ will not be awarded a strike, just to avoid the additional embarrassment.